1974 Cleveland Browns season

 The 1974 Cleveland Browns season was the team's 29th season, and 25th season with the National Football League.

-The 1974 Browns were only the second Browns team to post a losing record in the 29-year history of the franchise.
+The 1974 Browns were only the second Browns team to post a losing record in the 29-year history of the franchise to that point.

 Season summary

-The Browns finished 4–10 that year and did not look good doing it.
-All those great players who had led the Browns to much success through the 1960s and the early part of the '70s, either had retired or were ready to do so.
+The Browns finished 4–10 and never looked good.
+All those great players who had led the Browns to much success through the 1960s and the early part of the 1970s, either had retired or were ready to do so.
 And, as mentioned, since the Browns had been picking at the tail end of the draft for so long, they had little in the way of reinforcements to step into those stars' shoes.

 With the exception of the Denver Broncos, who had a modest 7–6–1 record, none of the teams the Browns defeated in 1974 finished above .500.
 The Browns topped the Broncos 23–21 by scoring two unanswered touchdowns at the end of the game behind a backup third year quarterback by the name of Brian Sipe, out of San Diego State, who the Browns drafted in the thirteenth round of the 1972 draft, and had been on the team's taxi squad during his first two seasons with the team.
 They beat the 7–7 Houston Oilers 20–7, the 7–7 New England Patriots 21–14 and the 6–8 San Francisco 49ers 7–0 in a tundra-like setting after one of the worst snowstorms in Northeast Ohio history.

-Otherwise, it wasn't good.
-The Browns offense couldn't score enough points behind the direction of quarterback Mike Phipps, taken with the No. 3 overall pick in the 1970 NFL Draft that was acquired when the club dealt HOF wide receiver Paul Warfield to the Miami Dolphins.
+Otherwise, it was not good.
+The Browns offense could not score enough points behind the direction of quarterback Mike Phipps, taken with the No. 3 overall pick in the 1970 NFL Draft that was acquired when the club dealt HOF wide receiver Paul Warfield to the Miami Dolphins.
 And the defense had trouble stopping people.
 The Browns got off to a 1–5 start, getting humbled 33–7 by the Cincinnati Bengals in—by far—the most lopsided opening-day loss in franchise history to that point—and losing by 22 points (29–7) to the St. Louis Cardinals and by 16 (40–24) to the Oakland Raiders.
 They also were thumped by 24 (41–17) by the Dallas Cowboys in the next-to-last game of the season.